What is coding?

 Inter-rater reliability

-The quality assurance can be combined with providing counselors with feedback on their performance, either through the organization arranging supervision sessions where the coding protocols are used as a basis or by MIC Lab giving counselors feedback over the phone on one or more of their coded conversations.
-The counselor is given the opportunity to discuss the conversation and the coding directly with the coder.
+In 'Monitoring of MI competence', one conversation per counselor and quarter is used for coding.
+The counselor or organization selects which conversation should be sent to MIC Lab.
+After the quality assurance is completed, MIC Lab issues a certificate that the organization continuously receives independent feedback on its MI practice.
+Monitoring of MI can be combined with feedback on performance either by the organization organizing supervision where coding protocols are used as a basis or by MIC Lab providing counselors with feedback by phone on one or more conversations that have been coded.
+The counselor is given the opportunity to discuss the conversation and coding directly with the coder.